• the Cine-Tourist

 Christophe Colomb (Gaumont 1910)

 This is the earliest occasion I know where a map is discussed, pointed at and made available to be read by the spectator.
-Richard Abel (who attributes this Gaumont production to Louis Feuillade, though a recent edition gives it to Etienne Arnaud), signals the unusualness of the shot: ‘The first scene, in which Columbus explains his plan to the Genoa officials, is filmed in full shot, but includes a cut-in to an unusual high angle close up of a map (approximating a POV shot), with his hands coming in from the top of the frame to point and gesture’ (The Ciné Goes To Town, p.273).
+Richard Abel signals the unusualness of the shot: ‘The first scene, in which Columbus explains his plan to the Genoa officials, is filmed in full shot, but includes a cut-in to an unusual high angle close up of a map (approximating a POV shot), with his hands coming in from the top of the frame to point and gesture’ (The Ciné Goes To Town, p.273).
 (See here for more maps from this film.)

 Global travel was the theme of a 1906 Pathé film, Lepine's Le Tour du monde d'un policier.
-In his book Change Mummified (from which I have taken the image below), Philip Rosen discusses the apotheosis that follows the narrative ending, where hero and villain shake hands in an allegorical climax, in front of a globe:
+In Change Mummified, Philip Rosen puts great emphasis on the apotheosis that follows the narrative ending, where hero and villain shake hands in an allegorical climax, in front of a globe:

 Picture